-For many who are professing Christians prayer can easily become part of a mechanical routine, or an emergency measure, a sort of fire escape to which they run in the hour of need.
-But prayer is a vital, essential part of a Christian life: We are to, as St. Paul writes to the Thessalonians, "pray continually" (1 Thessalonians 5:17 NIV); "Pray without ceasing."
+For many who are professing Christians prayer can easily become part of a mechanical routine, an emergency measure, a sort of fire escape to which they run in the hour of need.
+But prayer is a vital, essential part of a Christian life: As St. Paul writes to the Thessalonians, we are to "pray continually" (1 Thessalonians 5:17 NIV); "Pray without ceasing."
 (KJV).
 He writes to the Romans: "Be joyful in hope, patient in affliction, faithful in prayer."
-(Romans 12:12 NIV) The KJV says "Rejoicing in hope; patient in tribulation; continuing instant in prayer."
+(Romans 12:12 NIV) The King James Version says "Rejoicing in hope; patient in tribulation; continuing instant in prayer."
 The idea is continuing constantly in prayer, just as he wrote in Thessalonians.